Iceland in the Eurovision Song Contest 1990

-Iceland was represented at the Eurovision Song Contest 1990 by Stjórnin with the song "Eitt lag enn".
-Stjórnin was the winner of the Icelandic national final, Söngvakeppni Sjónvarpsins 1990, organised by Icelandic broadcaster Ríkisútvarpið (RÚV).
+Iceland was represented at the Eurovision Song Contest 1990 with the song "Eitt lag enn", composed by Hörður G. Ólafsson, with lyrics by Aðalsteinn Ásberg Sigurðsson, and performed by Stjórnin.
+The Icelandic participating broadcaster, Ríkisútvarpið (RÚV), selected its entry through Söngvakeppni Sjónvarpsins 1990.

 Before Eurovision

-Söngvakeppni Sjónvarpsins 1990
+1990

-Söngvakeppnin Sjónvarpsins 1990 was the fifth edition of Söngvakeppnin Sjónvarpsins, the music competition that selects Iceland's entries for the Eurovision Song Contest.
+Ríkisútvarpið (RÚV) organised the fifth edition of Söngvakeppni Sjónvarpsins in order to select its entry for the Eurovision Song Contest 1990.

 Semi-finals

 The first semi-final took place on 27 January 1990 and six of the competing acts performed.
-The top three entries decided by a jury of 60 people in the studio audience advanced to the final.
+The top three entries, decided by a jury of 60 people in the studio audience, advanced to the final.

 The second semi-final took place on 3 February 1990 and six of the competing acts performed.
-The top three entries decided by a jury of 60 people in the studio audience advanced to the final.
+The top three entries, decided by a jury of 60 people in the studio audience, advanced to the final.

 Final

 The final was held on 10 February 1990 at the RÚV studios in Reykjavík, hosted by Edda Andrésdóttir.
 6 songs competed, with the winner being selected by the votes of nine juries - eight regional juries and a final professional jury.